jrcalgo/RelayRL-prototype/README.md

 RelayRL is a high-performance, distributed reinforcement learning (RL) framework designed for research and experimentation.
 By using proven transport-layer communication protocols, RelayRL integrates a client-server architecture.
 It provides a robust Rust backend with Python bindings, enabling seamless integration with modern ML workflows and high-speed system-level orchestration.

+## Single-Agent Focus

+RelayRL is **primarily designed for single-agent RL**.
+While it is theoretically possible to launch multiple agent and training server processes for multi-agent scenarios, the framework does **not** natively support scalable multi-agent orchestration at this time.

 ## Features

 - **Distributed RL Orchestration:**